 Bean freaks, brew geeks and the simply curious – take note.
-17 of Devon’s top speciality coffee shops have been revealed in the new South West and South Wales Independent Coffee Guide.
+26 of Devon’s top speciality coffee shops are named in the South West and South Wales Independent Coffee Guide.

 Cafes and roasteries are invited into the guide based on meeting strict criteria: roasting or serving speciality grade coffee, providing interesting serve styles in addition to espresso, providing a top quality experience for coffee lovers, and being independently owned.

 This list is put together from entries in the 2017 and 2018 editions of the guide.

 With a stripped back menu to match its contemporary industrial design, don’t visit Exeter’s latest speciality shop in search of lengthy lunch listings or a kaleidoscope of syrup-dosed coffees.
 Instead, appreciate the complex flavours in the prudently poured Crankhouse espresso while chatting tasting notes with owner and barista John Petherick.

 You’ll find the Exeter roaster’s current beans chalked up on the blackboard behind the bar, with occasional guest roasts from notable names such as Caravan.
 You also have to try one of their filled artisan doughnuts, a doughy delight many call the best in town.

 The groove of a blues bassline is usually accompanied by the typical hissing, clinking and chinking of coffee production as well as ‘layers of caffeine-fuelled chatter’ at Brixham’s Port Espresso.